What is Azure IoT Central?

 - Creating new business opportunities for your organization.

-- Reducing the management burden.
+- Reduces the management burden.

-- Reducing operational costs and overheads.
+- Reduces operational costs and overheads.

 The following video presents an overview of Azure IoT Central:

-The remainder of this article outlines Azure IoT Central:
+This article outlines, for Azure IoT Central:

 - The typical personas associated with a project.